'Marginal rise in Delhi COVID-19 cases, testing to be doubled': Arvind Kejriwal

 India

-New Delhi, Aug 25: As the number of coronaviru cases spike in Delhi, chief minister Arvind Kejriwal said on Wednesday that the state government will double the numnber of cases in the national capital.
+New Delhi, Aug 25: As the number of coronavirus cases spike in Delhi, chief minister Arvind Kejriwal said on Wednesday that the state government will double the number of cases in the national capital.

-"We have been testing 20,000 samples a day but it will be incraesed in the 40,000 by next week," said CM Arvind Kejriwal.
+"We have been testing 20,000 samples a day but it will be increased in the 40,000 by next week," said CM Arvind Kejriwal.
 Home isolation has been extremely successful, we will continue with it, Kejriwal said.

 'Social distancing, masks are compulsory, anyone seen flouting the rules will be issued challans," he added.